How to Clean and Care for a Straw Hat

 The Spruce / Letícia Almeida

-While they don't require frequent deep cleanings, a thorough washing once or twice a year will keep your straw hat in great shape.
-You can clean most straw hats with water and a mild cleaning solution, but some will become misshapen when wet.
+Read the hat's care label to find out any specific cleaning requirements.
+If your hat doesn't have care instructions, pay attention to the tightness of the weave.
+You can clean most straw hats with a small amount of water and a mild cleaning solution, but some will become misshapen when wet.
 In these instances, skip the steps that require water, and use a vacuum and soft brush instead.
-If you're unsure which approach to take, you can test clean a small area underneath the brim to be sure your treatment won't cause harm.

 What You'll Need